 There is quite a lot of potential in the stock cars that can be unlocked by just reflashing/remapping the ECU.
 This gain is much more prominent in the latest generation of turbocharged cars as turbo boost value can be raised easily.

 Also, if you do decide to buy performance parts like exhaust, intercooler, intake manifold, etc, you’ll need to remap your ECU to make these new hardwares compatible and actually help the cause.
+But should you remap your car?
+Is there a risk of engine damage?
+Let’s find out:

 What is Engine Remapping?

 Almost all modern cars nowadays have an ECU (Engine Control Unit) that controls how the engine behaves.
-Think of it as a computer that’s running a software to operate an engine.
+Think of it as a computer that’s running software to operate an engine.
 This software is also called as the map (set of instruction written in the ECU).

 Car manufacturers make this map keeping in mind the reliability, emission norms, drivability, and quality of fuel.
 This often means that these ECU maps are quite conservative and a lot more power can be extracted from the same engine by uploading a new map.
 This process of uploading a new map on the stock ECU is called remapping or reflashing.